All Episodes

 Oh, Joe, Joe, Joe.

-I'm very worried about you're a low information voter, obviously, Joe.
+I'm very worried about you.

-No, obviously and not.
+No, obviously I'm not.

 I watch Fox all the time.

-Well, and that means what exactly?
+Well, and that means what, exactly?

 I'm not sure.